Stay Young at Heart

 Get enough sleep: Adequate and undisturbed sleep helps repair your heart and blood vessels.
 You must try to achieve seven to nine hours of sleep.

 Prevention is always the best treatment, but having said that not all factors or circumstances are in our control.
-At Medica we provide comprehensive heart care, including check-up programmes and comprehensive diagnostic and treatment facilities.
+At Medica, we have a team of the best cardiology doctors in Kolkata, who provide comprehensive heart care, including check-up programs and comprehensive diagnostic and treatment facilities.